Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/messaging-system.md

 A method turned into an RPC is no longer a regular method, it will have its own implications on direct calls and in the network pipeline.
 See [Execution Table](message-system/execution-table.md).

-## Network Update Loop

-See [Network Update Loop](network-update-loop-system/index.md) for information on the update infrastructure.

 ## Custom Messages